 The motto of the College is "altiora in votis" which can be translated as "set your heart on higher things.”
 The motto was in use for a long time before the crest was adopted.

 St Margaret’s College is one of four independent colleges for University of Otago students.
 The remaining eleven colleges are owned and operated by the University of Otago.
 St Margaret’s is formally affiliated with the University.

 Over the years, the College has kept abreast of educational and social needs and its facilities are excellent.
 Through a building and renovation programme, the College has 224 rooms, 104 in the Main Wing, 76 in Clyde Wing, 32 in Wilson Wing and 12 in Clyde and Thorpe Houses.
-We also have several College guestrooms equipped for academics and visitors
+We also have two College guestrooms equipped for academics and visitors